gofynd/fdk-client-golang/documentation/APPLICATION.md

 #### redeemReferralCode
-Redeems a referral code and credits reward points to users
+Redeems a referral code and credits reward points to referee and the referrer as per the configuration

 ```golang